vikas753/url_shortener/README.txt

 3 .
 Modify the <root>/src/config.php to suit the credentials of sql server 3 .
 Create the table called 'url_shortener' on above DB , with columns
       Short_Url_Link ( TEXT ) , Url ( TEXT ) , Hit_Rate ( INT )
 4 .
-Create a directory called as 't_urls_db' on the root directory so that code wont break 5 .
+Create a directory called as 't_urls_db' on the root directory ( say alongwith root : url_shortener - where index.php will reside) so that code wont break
+5 .
 End of installation , we can start with tool usage

 ###############################